seetaresearch/dragon/Docs/api/python/contents/ops.rst

 ===============    ======================================================================
 List               Brief
 ===============    ======================================================================
-`Gather`_          Gather the input according to the indices along the given axis.
+`IndexSelect`_     Select the elements according to the indices along the given axis.
 `Reduce`_          Reduce the inputs along the axis in given axes.
 `Sum`_             Compute the sum along the given axis.
 `Mean`_            Compute the mean along the given axis.